-The OfficeServ 7100 is an "office in a box" solution that converges LAN switching functions (LAN/WAN) with the 99.999% reliability of TDM voice processing.
-The OfficeServ 7100 platform supports industry standard Voice over Internet Protocol (VoIP), Session Initiation Protocol (SIP) as well as the more robust Telephony over IP (ToIP).
-The integrated Layer 2 PoE switch module adds powerful access capabilities providing data network solution for your enterprise.
-Combine these technologies with Samsung's Wireless LAN IP Handsets, embedded Voice Mail Application, a suite of OfficeServ Computer Telephony applications, and much more, all in one powerful platform....A COMPLETE VOICE SOLUTION FOR THE ENTERPRISE.
+The OfficeServ 7030 is a solution that converges LAN switching functions (LAN/WAN) with the reliability of TDM voice processing.
+The OfficeServ 7030 platform supports industry standard Voice over Internet Protocol (VoIP), Session Initiation Protocol (SIP) as well as the more robust Telephony over IP (ToIP).
+The integrated Layer 2 switch module adds powerful access capabilities providing 100 base-T data network solution for your office.
+Combine these technologies with Samsung's Wireless LAN IP Handsets, embedded Voice Mail Application, a suite of OfficeServ Computer Telephony applications, and much more, all in one powerful platform....A COMPLETE VOICE SOLUTION FOR THE OFFICE.

-The OfficeServ 7100 can be rack-mounted in a standard 19" data rack, wall-mounted, or set on a desktop.
+The OfficeServ 7030 can be wall-mounted, or set on a desktop.
 Its compact cabinet design, RJ-45 connectors, and CAT 5 cabling allows it to easily integrate into any data center environment along with existing data equipment.
-Expanding the OfficeServ 7100 system is both economical and easy.
+Installing the OfficeServ 7030 system is both economical and easy.
 With a single cabinet providing 2 universal card slots, its low and high density card design allows greater flexibility when configuring a system for the right combination of lines and stations.
-The removable SD card makes it convenient to upgrade the software to future feature packages.

-The OfficeServ 7100 offers a variety of interface cards that allow connection to the public telephone network or to private networks using either analog or digital circuits.
-Proprietary digital phones, called "keysets, connect to Digital Line Interface cards (DLM or DLI).
+The OfficeServ 7030 offers a variety of interface cards that allow connection to the public telephone network or to private networks using either analog circuits.
+Proprietary digital phones, called "keysets, connect to Digital Line Interface cards (DM).
 In addition to these conventional digital keyset, Samsung offers a complete line-up of IP terminals.
 These IP terminals use the latest Voice over Internet Protocol (VoIP) technology and can be deployed over LANs or WANs.
-They are ideal for distant (remote) locations providing all the benefits of the OfficeServ 7100 to home workers and road warriors.
-Standard telephones, generally called "single line sets", connect to single line interface cards (SLM or SLI).
-In addition, DLI station ports are used to connect peripheral devices such as door phones and add-on modules.
+They are ideal for distant (remote) locations providing all the benefits of the OfficeServ 7030 to home workers and road warriors.
+Standard telephones, generally called "single line sets", connect to single line interface cards (SM).
+In addition, DM station ports are used to connect peripheral devices such as door phones and add-on modules.
 Miscellaneous circuits are built-in to allow such optional features as external paging, music on hold, background music, and common audible devices.